 Great public spaces are where celebrations are held, social and economic exchanges take place, friends run into each other, and cultures mix.
 They are the “front porches” of our public institutions – libraries, field houses, neighborhood schools – where we interact with each other and government.
 When the spaces work well, they serve as a stage for our public lives.

 What makes some places succeed while others fail?

 In evaluating thousands of public spaces around the world, PPS has found that successful ones have four key qualities: they are accessible; people are engaged in activities there; the space is comfortable and has a good image; and finally, it is a sociable place: one where people meet each other and take people when they come to visit.
 PPS developed The Place Diagram as a tool to help people in judging any place, good or bad:

 Imagine that the center circle on the diagram is a specific place that you know: a street corner, a playground, a plaza outside a building.
-You can evaluate that place according to four criteria in the red ring.
+You can evaluate that place according to four criteria in the orange ring.
 In the ring outside these main criteria are a number of intuitive or qualitative aspects by which to judge a place; the next outer ring shows the quantitative aspects that can be measured by statistics or research.

 Access & Linkages

 You can judge the accessibility of a place by its connections to its surroundings, both visual and physical.
 A successful public space is easy to get to and get through; it is visible both from a distance and up close.
 The edges of a space are important as well: For instance, a row of shops along a street is more interesting and generally safer to walk by than a blank wall or empty lot.
 Accessible spaces have a high parking turnover and, ideally, are convenient to public transit.

 - Can you see the space from a distance?
 Is its interior visible from the outside?

 - Is there a good connection between the space and the adjacent buildings, or is it surrounded by blank walls?
 Do occupants of adjacent buildings use the space?